PFKimmerle/Substack/README.md

 - [Codecademy Learn Python](https://www.codecademy.com/learn/learn-python-3)
 - [The Python Guru](http://thepythonguru.com/)

+### Flask Learning Resources
+- [Flask Official Documentation](https://flask.palletsprojects.com/en/3.0.x/) - The official documentation for Flask, providing everything you need to start building applications with Flask.

+### Postman Learning Resources
+- [Learning Postman](https://learning.postman.com/) - This site offers a variety of tutorials and documentation to help you start testing APIs with Postman effectively.

 ## License
 This project is licensed under the MIT License.
 For more details, see the license file in the repository.